 - Aim to maintain an open conversation with staff about the benefits and challenges of implementing certain changes.

-- It is important to maintain realistic, whilst fostering a climate where staff feel safe to contribute and challenge.
+- It is important to stay realistic, whilst still fostering a climate where staff feel safe to contribute and challenge.

 - Aim to meet the physiological needs of staff first.